tengu-team/interface-kubernetes-deployer/README.md

 # Usage
 ## Requires
 By requiring the `kubernetes-deployer` interface, your charm can create resources on a Kubernetes cluster.
-As soon as the `endpoint.{relation-name}.available` state is, your charm can send resource requests via `send_create_request(request)`.
+As soon as the `endpoint.{relation-name}.available` state is set, your charm can send resource requests via `send_create_request(request)`.

 `send_create_request(request)` expects `request` to be a list where each element is a dict which represents a resource.